-Our employees and non-employee directors participate in the Amended and Restated 2014 Equity Participation Plan of Civeo Corporation (the Civeo Plan).
-The Civeo Plan authorizes our Board of Directors and the Compensation Committee of our Board of Directors to approve grants of options, awards of restricted shares, performance awards and dividend equivalents, awards of deferred shares, and share payments to our employees and non-employee directors.
-No more than 18.7 million Civeo common shares may be awarded under the Civeo Plan.
+Certain key employees and non-employee directors participate in the Amended and Restated 2014 Equity Participation Plan of Civeo Corporation (the Civeo Plan).
+The Civeo Plan authorizes our Board of Directors and the Compensation Committee of our Board of Directors to approve grants of options, awards of restricted shares, performance awards, phantom share awards and dividend equivalents, awards of deferred shares, and share payments to our employees and non-employee directors.
+No more than 18.7 million Civeo common shares may be issued under the Civeo Plan.

-Share-based compensation expense recognized in the years ended December 31, 2018, 2017 and 2016 totaled \$16.4 million, \$15.4 million and \$9.9 million, respectively.
+Share-based compensation expense recognized in the years ended December 31, 2019, 2018 and 2017 totaled \$13.9 million, \$16.4 million and \$15.4 million, respectively.
 Share-based compensation expense is reflected in Selling, general and administrative (SG&A) expense in our consolidated statements of operations.
-The total income tax benefit recognized in the consolidated statements of operations for share based compensation arrangements was approximately \$1.2 million, zero and \$0.6 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+The total income tax benefit recognized in the consolidated statements of operations for share based compensation arrangements was approximately \$0.7 million, \$1.2 million and zero for the years ended December 31, 2019, 2018 and 2017, respectively.